-These modules help you create profiles:
+These modules help you create profiles and calibrate a Fiery Server:

 - Express Profiler Creates a profile and calibration setting for a Fiery-driven printer, and creates a virtual printer or a preset that lets you print with the new calibration and profile right away.
-This is the fastest way to profile a Fiery-driven printer if you can accept the default profile settings. - Printer Profiler Creates a profile of any RGB or CMYK printer, and can create new profiles from existing profiles.
+This is the fastest way to profile a Fiery-driven printer if you can accept the default profile settings. - Calibrator Creates a new calibration setting for a Fiery-driven printer or updates an existing one. - Printer Profiler Creates a profile of any RGB or CMYK printer, and can create new profiles from existing profiles.
 For Fiery-driven printers, a calibration setting can also be created.
 This module gives you full control over profile settings such as gamut mapping and separation. - Monitor Profiler Creates profiles of CRT and LCD monitors. - Device Linker Creates a device link profile and optimizes device link profiles and spot colors. - Print Matcher Creates profiles that match the color outputs of multiple Fiery-driven printers (each Fiery Server must run System 10 software or later).